 5. Invoice Financing

-Invoice discounting or bill discounting permits businesses to generate funds on the basis of their outstanding invoices.
+Invoice discounting, also known as bill discounting, enables businesses to generate funds based on their outstanding invoices.
 This eliminates wait time for customer payments and delivers immediate liquidity.

 Features: